-Along with the book came DIY TABs.
-These were structured but empty sheets for the student to fill in, for each song.
-Only the roman numerals were displayed and the idea was for the student to learn to transcribe, using the song videos and the roman numerals as help.
+Along with the book came DIY TAB‘s.
+These were structured, but empty TAB sheets for the student to fill in, for each song.
+Only the roman numerals were displayed and the idea was for the student to learn to transcribe, using the video lessons and the roman numerals as the guide.

-Along with the Guitar Conspiracy, came the Work Book which included the TABs for all of the chord progressions, arpeggios and modal exercises.
-The first hundred copies were printed and they sold out immediately.
+Along with the Guitar Conspiracy, came the Work Book which included the TAB’s for all of the chord progressions, arpeggios and modal exercises.
+The first few hundred copies were printed and sold out immediately.
 Some people just wanted the PDF so I offered that as well, at a lower cost.

 It quickly became apparent that once printed, I had limited myself.
 I couldn’t add any new songs or exercises.
-Since the whole concept of teaching guitar online was to remove excuses such as time and location, it made sense to stop the hard copy version and go completely digital.
+Since the whole concept of teaching guitar online was to remove excuses such as time, location and seamless updates, it made sense to stop the hard copy version and go completely digital.

 This led me to produce a number of eBooks over the next five years.
 I included free updates as I developed them.
 At the time, it made sense to pursue this and I enjoyed the challenge.